Ada-Developers-Academy/ada-build/learning-to-code/programming-expressions/README.md

 # Programming Expressions

 _JumpStart: Lesson 10_

 ## Learning Goals

+By the end of this lesson you should be able to:

 - Understand and be able to use relational operators
 - Understand and be able to use truth tables for logical operators
 - Understand and be able to use conditional statements
 - Understand the control flow of a program

 ## Activities

 * Review the [notes](#notes) in this section
 * Complete the [practice problems](./practice-problems.md)
 * Complete the next version of the [number's assignment](#numbers-problem-assignment)